MerginMaps/docs/src/server/install/ee/index.md

 Maintenance of cloud accounts and security requires deep knowledge. <LutraConsultingName /> does not take responsibility for incorrectly set up of accounts.
 The AWS account and its maintenance is the responsibility of your user.
 :::

 - Login as root user

 ![Login as root to AWS](./root_login.jpg "Login as root to AWS")

 - Create an IAM user by searching in the console “IAM” and creating a new user.

 ![Create IAM user](./create_IAM_user.jpg "Create IAM user")

 - Assign the IAM user administrator account permissions.
-Look for <NoSpellCheck id="AdministratorAccess” /> permission.
+Look for <NoSpellcheck id="AdministratorAccess" /> permission.

 ![Assign AWS permissions](./assign_permissions.jpg "Assign AWS permissions")